LawleyClasses/230-spring2017/weekly_materials/week1/thursdayExercise.md

 Don't worry about adding links yet; we'll be doing that next week.

+Pay attention to the status bar at the bottom of the editor window.
+If you see a number next to the triangle with an exclamation point, it means VS Code has detected a problem with your code.
+If that happens, you can click on that part of the status bar to open the "Problems" pane and see what the problem is.

-When you're done, use Ctrl-O to open your html file in Chrome (or another browser).
+When you're done, open Chrome (or your browser of choice) and use Ctrl-O to locate and preview your file.
 It should look a lot like this: [cremebrulee1.png](cremebrulee1.png)

 ## Uploading